dolittle-obsolete/Learning/Documentation/quickstart.md

 ## Building your first application
 #### 1) Create a new application
-We will use the cli tool to create a new application.
+We will use the CLI tool to create a new application.

 The first thing we need is a folder where our application will live.
 Create a new folder somewhere on your computer, and name it ToDolittle.